 These are yellow and black kraits.
-There are also “Blue Kraits“ which are black and white.
-And the red headed krait which looks nothing like either of them.
+There are also “Blue Kraits“ aka “Malayan Kraits” which are black and white.
+And the really incredible looking Red-headed Krait which looks nothing like either of them.

 Bungarus Fasciatus (Banded Krait)